 Where is Total War: Warhammer 3 set?

 We're heading to the Realm of Chaos this time, as well as the Lands of the East.
-The former is a dimension of Chaos and magic, where the evil Chaos Gods squabble and plot their conquests.
-It's connected to the mortal world, but also very much its own thing, defying the laws of reality and being shaped by thought and emotion.
-It's not yet clear how Creative Assembly is going to present this, given how mutable it is, or how you'll get from the regular world to this spirit realm.
+The former is a warped magical hellscape where the Chaos Gods squabble and plot their conquests of reality.
+It's connected to the mortal world, but also very much its own thing, defying the laws of physics and being shaped by thought and emotion.

 It's also going to be huge.
 "In campaign map terms, it's big… roughly twice the size of Warhammer 2's Eye of the Vortex map," game director Ian Roxburgh told us in our Total War: Warhammer 3 interview.